gcruzgar/UKsurvey/README.md

 The categories and definitions used to describe households differ between survey and census data.
 This means a remapping of data is needed in order to compare between both sources, as well as to use programs, such as [household_microsynth](https://github.com/nismod/household_microsynth), initially made for census inputs.

 The first step is to filter the negative values.
 These are codes for "missing" (-9), "inapplicable" (-8) etc. and need to be dropped before any further preprocessing.
 This is especially important when combining data because artificial values could be created.
-For example, to determine the total number of rooms in a house we could add the bedrooms (e.g. -9 bedrooms) and other rooms (e.g. 10 rooms) in a house, however, one of the two values could be missing thus the sum will be erroneous (-9 + 10 = 1 total rooms).
+For example, to determine the total number of rooms in a house we could add the bedrooms (e.g. missing or -9 bedrooms) and other rooms (e.g. 10 rooms) in a house, however, one of the two values could be missing thus the sum will be erroneous (-9 + 10 = 1 total rooms).

 The census gives the total number of rooms in a household, whilst the survey gives the number of rooms excluding bedrooms.
 Therefore,  a new column, _rooms_, must be generated by adding bedrooms, _hsbeds_, and other rooms, _hsrooms_.